All Episodes

 And the reason is he's delivering results.

-Uh, in the communities that need the most help, which is smart.
+And that's what he talked about as well in the communities that need the most help, which is smart.

-Now we also added another 225,000 jobs in January, far beyond expectations yet again.
+Now, we also added another 225,000 jobs in January, far beyond expectations yet again.

-Economic confidence is at the highest point now in literally 20 plus years.
+Economic confidence is at the highest point now in literally 20-plus years.

-The the record that the president laid out in a State of the Union the other night was unbelievable.
+The record that the president laid out in a State of the Union the other night was unbelievable.

-59% of people believe we are now better off, higher than when Reagan made his uh economy a campaign rallying cry.
+For the first time in our country's history, at least in the history of Gallup polling, the mood of the nation, 59% of people believe we are now better off, higher than when Reagan made his economy a campaign rallying cry.

 Trump now has the highest economic approval rating of any president in 20 plus years.

-67% of Americans, CBS news polls say the economy is, you know, either very or somewhat good.
+67% of Americans, CBS News polls, say the economy is, you know, either very or somewhat good.

-Now, what did we get in the Obama Biden years?
+Now, what did we get in the Obama-Biden years?

 Well, we know the record.